bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 ![React Native](../images/qr-scanner/menu-pdf.png)

-#Task: Build a feature in a React Native app, which will allow restaurants or bars to upload a pdf menu file, which then can be accessed at a given URL by scanning the QR code or by typing that URL in any browser!
+#Task: Build a feature in a React Native app, which will allow restaurants or bars to upload a pdf menu file.

+Which then can be accessed at a given URL by scanning the QR code or by typing that URL in any browser!

-##Stage: Accomplished!
+##Status: "Accomplished"

 So, how would you tackle such a task in React Native?